-The Job Development Program (Step Up DC) Facilitator allows 4-6 program participants to access the computers on Tuesday and Thursday mornings.
+The Job Placement Program (Step Up DC) Facilitator allows 4-6 program participants to access the computers on Tuesday and Thursday mornings.
 If time allows, the Facilitator may also be asked to do light administrative work in support of the Step Up DC Program.

 Facilitators should be patient and respectful, and have enough computer experience to log participants onto computers, monitor that computer use is appropriate, and answer any questions that may arise related to online job searching and technology.

-The Job Fair Transportation Volunteer accompanies clients to local job fairs as part of Calvary’s job development program (Step Up DC).
+The Job Fair Transportation Volunteer accompanies clients to local job fairs as part of Calvary’s job placement program (Step Up DC).
 Volunteers will meet clients at Calvary, help prepare them for the job fair, then accompany the clients (via public transit or Uber/Lyft) to the job fair.
 Job Fair Transportation Volunteers are expected to make an ongoing commitment to join clients for four job fairs in a year.

 Job Fair Transportation Volunteers should be excited about empowering clients in their job search, should have an ability to encourage clients in stressful situations, and have a knowledge of job search best practices and making a good first impression in the job market.

-The Step Up DC Employment Task Force is a group of 2-3 committed volunteers who help increase job opportunities and community relationships on behalf of Calvary’s job development program (Step Up DC).
+The Step Up DC Employment Task Force is a group of 2-3 committed volunteers who help increase job opportunities and community relationships on behalf of Calvary’s job placement program (Step Up DC).
 Task Force members research employment opportunities in the community and reach out to employers encouraging them to hire applicants from Step Up DC.